core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 RFC Editor: Pleare remove this section.

-## Pending
+## Version -00 to -01 ## {#sec-00-01}

 * Added explicit rules for converting integer C_x to Sender IDs, following the removal of bstr_identifier from EDHOC.

-## Version -00 to -01 ## {#sec-00-01}

 * Imported OSCORE-specific content from draft-ietf-lake-edhoc.